Louise H. Flick, DrPH, MSN, MPE

 Her research has addressed prenatal psychiatric disorders and child development, prenatal substance abuse, measurement of parent child interaction, adolescent pregnancy, surveillance of infant mortality it's risk factors, and evaluation of community interventions to improve child health.

 Her work has been published in medical, nursing and public health journals.
-Most recently she has been studying the relationship between psychiatric symptoms and difficulty stopping tobacco use in pregnancy and serves as the principal investigator of the Gateway Study Center of the National Children's Study and is a co-investigator on Dr. Qian's study of air pollution and preterm birth in Wuhan, China.
+Most recently she has been studying the relationship between psychiatric symptoms and difficulty stopping tobacco use in pregnancy and is a co-investigator on Dr. Qian's study of air pollution and preterm birth in Wuhan, China.